We offer a community of faith, hope and love to each other, our city, and to the world.

 Lead Pastor

-Dr. Richard D. Booker and his wife, Jennifer are natives of Greensboro, NC.
-They now live in Burlington with their 5 daughters (3 biological and 2 adopted), Kaleigh, Kemberling, Regan, Lune, and Alexa.
+Dr. Richard D. Booker and his wife, Jennifer, are natives of Greensboro, NC.
+They now live in Burlington with their 5 daughters (3 biological and 2 adopted), Kaleigh, Kemberling, Regan, Luna, and Alexa.
 They love spending time together as a family.

 Richard has a degree in Early Childhood Development from Alamance Community College, a Bachelors in Technical Writing from North Carolina A&T, a Master of Divinity from Duke Divinity School, and recently earned his Doctor of Ministry in Christian Leadership with an emphasis on community development.
 He is fellow of the Thriving Rural Communities program at Duke and is committed to revitalizing the rural churches of North Carolina.